-Joelle has released 2 albums: In 'Take Me There' (2014), she brings her distinctive “jazzed-up pop & popped-up jazz” modern style to a collection of standards, originals, and reimagined pop covers.
-Featured on a one hour episode of NPR’s Song Travels with Michael Feinstein, Joelle's record features tight arrangements and production by her longtime bassist/bandmate, Ben Gallina, and her genre-crossing quartet.
+In Take Me There (2014), she brings her distinctive “jazzed-up pop & popped-up jazz” modern style to a collection of standards, originals, and reimagined pop covers.
+Featured on a one hour episode of NPR’s Song Travels with Michael Feinstein, Joelle's record features tight arrangements and production by her longtime bassist/bandmate, Ben Gallina, and her genre-crossing band.

-The band also has an alter ego kids band, 'JoJo & The Pinecones', which was developed through a Residency at Lincoln Center.
-Their first family focused release, 'Night & Day' (2017) is now on iTunes & Spotify.
-They'll be playing at the famous Lollapalooza Festival in Chicago, Madison Sq.
+She also has an alter ego kids band, JoJo & The Pinecones, which was developed through a residency at Lincoln Center.
+Their first family focused release Night & Day (2017) is now on iTunes & Spotify.
+They played at the famous Lollapalooza Festival in Chicago, Madison Sq.
 Park in NYC and BAM in Brooklyn in 2017.
 She and her band also released a Holiday EP in 2017.

-Joelle's voice can also be heard on a variety of recordings, voiceover spots, jingles, and backup vocals, including on the acclaimed album 'The Historical Conquests of Josh Ritter' (Sony Victor/Independent) and as a backup vocalist for NBC’s Rockefeller Center tree lighting ceremony.
+JOELLE'S STORY: Joelle's voice can also be heard on a variety of recordings, voiceover spots, jingles, and backup vocals, including on the acclaimed album The Historical Conquests of Josh Ritter (Sony Victor/Independent) and as a backup vocalist for NBC’s Rockefeller Center Tree Lighting ceremony.
 You can currently hear her voice on national ads for AVON.

-On stage and screen, Joelle has been featured in the 24 Hour Musicals (Gramercy Theatre), as a soloist with the Boston Holiday Pops, in Jerry Springer The Opera (Speakeasy Stage Company), and on The Wendy Williams Show.
+On stage and screen, Joelle has been featured in the 24 Hour Musicals Festival (Gramercy Theatre), as a soloist with the Boston Holiday Pops, in Jerry Springer The Opera (Speakeasy Stage Company), and on The Wendy Williams Show.

 Joelle studied at New England Conservatory prep school, Tanglewood, Indiana University’s School of Music, The New Contemporary & Commercial Music Vocal Pedagogy Institute, and holds a Bachelors of Music from Boston University's College of Fine Arts.